The official blog of the Lung Institute.

 Finding an appropriate treatment option is key when suffering from a debilitating lung disease like IPF.
 Rather than simply accepting traditional options that only treat symptoms, many patients have already shifted from the complacent healthcare norms to seek out alternative treatment options like stem cell therapy.
 Now, the industry is catching up with the approval of these two medications.

 The Lung Institute is a stem cell clinic in the United States that specializes in treating those who suffer from lung diseases like IPF.
 The treatment is a three day, minimally-invasive outpatient procedure.
 Stem cells are harvested from a patient’s blood, fat or bone marrow, processed, and then reintroduced into the body.
 This procedure speeds up the body’s natural healing process by directing stem cells to damaged tissue.
 Rather than treating symptoms, it treats the damaged tissue itself.
-Over 70 percent of Lung Institute patients report an improved quality of life after receiving stem cell therapy.

 The Lung Institute is excited about the approval of these medications to treat IPF, which, until recently, was completely incurable.
 While there still isn’t a cure, Ofev, Esbriet and stem cell therapy are bringing us closer to it, allowing those with IPF to breathe easier.
 If you or a loved one are suffering from IPF, the Lung Institute might be able to help.
 Contact one of our patient coordinators today at (800) 729-3065.